Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 For instance, the C# language uses different word-break and tokenizing rules than the CSS language does.
 By having different syntax languages defined for C# and CSS, different functionality can be applied to a document based on the language it currently is using.

 - The [Syntax Languages](../text-parsing/syntax-languages.md) topic talks at a high-level about syntax languages and what they do.
 - The [Service Locator Architecture](service-locator-architecture.md) topic talks in-depth about the service locator architecture utilized by syntax languages and how it provides an open and extensible framework for plugging in language features.
 It also describes the available built-in service types.
 We will get more into implementing services later in this topic.
 - The [Feature Services](feature-services/index.md), [Provider Services](provider-services/index.md), and [Event Sink Services](event-sinks.md) topics give details on the various built-in service types that are available, but more on that below.

 ## Gathering Language Specifications

 Once you understand the basic concepts of what syntax languages do, it's time to think about implementing a custom syntax language for the language(s) you wish to support in your application.
-Syntax languages are best used in conjunction with SyntaxEditor controls since they provide a full-featured editing experience much like what is found in Visual Studio.
+Syntax languages are best used in conjunction with `SyntaxEditor` controls since they provide a full-featured editing experience much like what is found in Visual Studio.

 A number of free syntax language samples are included in the sample project.
 Be sure to check those out since we may have already created a syntax language for the language you wish to support.
 If one is available, feel free to copy and use it in your application.
 You can extend or modify it using the concepts we describe below.

 If no existing syntax language is available for your target language, you can create one yourself.
 You will need to go on the Internet and find a language specification for your language.
 Language specifications generally describe the lexical and semantic structure of a language.
 They are very important because they tell us the language's keywords, the syntax of comments, etc.

-Once you have examined your language's specifications, it's time to use the Language Designer tool.
+Once you have examined your language's specifications, it's time to use the **Language Designer** tool.

 ## Using the Language Designer Tool

 The [Language Designer](../language-designer-tool/index.md) application was built with the goal of making it easy to get started building a language.
-You essentially input information about your language and it generates code for you that can be included in your project to use your syntax language.
+You essentially input information about your language, and it generates code for you that can be included in your project to use your syntax language.

 - Run through the entire [Language Designer](../language-designer-tool/index.md) documentation section since it discusses the functionality of the application, what pieces of a language can be defined in a language project, how to output code, etc.